This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 On the positive side, this is where Google Maps can shine.

 But that said, Google Maps does come with some tradeoffs.
-The biggest one being that you don’t get those sweet customization options.
+The biggest one is that you don’t get those sweet customization options.

 So we’d recommend Google Maps as a tool to use with Google My Maps.